F1l14/Web-Design-2024/README.md

-PEM pass phrase: ThesisDBDecrypt
+Thesis management website for students and university personnel, created for the course "Programming & Systems in the World Wide Web" - 7th Semester CEID

-if file is not saved do:  chmod 0777 Data/ThesisDescriptions
+<em>if the thesis-description-file is not saved do:  chmod 0777 Data/ThesisDescriptions</em>

 ![plot](./screenshots/loginpage.png)
 ![plot](./screenshots/professorHome.png)